 BA, California state university, northridge

-Born and raised in the Washington, DC suburbs, Christoph has considerable family roots in the eastern Texas portion of the Ark-La-Tex, where he spent summers as a child, and throughout Louisiana.
-He has lived in Austin, Texas and in New Orleans, and enjoys visiting coastal Georgia.
-He has either visited or lived in each of the Southern states (both traditional and border states).
-He is a weather buff who reads about the hurricanes that have affected the Gulf South, and has watched dozens of hours of documentaries and archived television news coverage of Southern tornado outbreaks.
-He also enjoys reading Southern literature and related articles, and is a card-carrying enthusiast of Bitter Southerner.
-(Click here for one of his favorite articles, about the early ‘90s indie rock scene in Atlanta, published in the Oxford American, and click here for another interesting article about the lack of racial diversity in the enjoyment of hiking and camping in Southerly.)
+Born and raised in the suburbs of Washington, Christoph has deep family roots in East Texas, where he spent summers as a child, and in Louisiana.
+He has visited or lived in each of the Southern states, both traditional and border.
+He is a weather buff who has watched dozens of hours of weather documentaries, and archived news coverage of Southern hurricanes and tornado outbreaks.
+He also enjoys reading long-form journalism that focuses on the South, and some of his favorite articles include a piece in the Oxford American about the early ‘90s indie rock scene in Atlanta; a brief history of the use of CB radio — an early form of social media — in American politics in Bitter Southerner; and a story about the lack of racial diversity in the enjoyment of hiking and camping in Southerly.

 Christoph lives in Philadelphia, one of his favorite cities.